uga-libraries/hub-audit/README.md

 ### Installation

-Download the "Digital Production Hub Inventory.xlsx" from the DCWG Teams Digital Production Hub folder.
+Download the "Digital Production Hub Inventory.xlsx" from the Teams Digital Production Hub folder.

 Make a CSV with information about every share included in the audit, with the following columns:
 - name